 - LA Fitness (free three-day pass for you and a friend)

 - Fire Groove (free intro dance class)

-- True Warrior Fitness (first two classes free)
+- True Warrior Fitness (first class free)

-- Studio City Martial Arts (first two weeks free)
+- Studio City Martial Arts (free trial)

 Take the stairs.